edelpero/lupa/README.md

 Lupa lets you create simple, robust and scaleable search filters with ease using regular Ruby classes and object oriented design patterns.

-Lupa it's Framework and ORM agnostic.
+Lupa is Framework and ORM agnostic.
 It will work with any ORM or Object that can build a query using **chained method calls**, like ActiveRecord: `
 Product.where(name: 'Digital').where(category: '23').limit(2)`.

 **Table of Contents:**